Quadratic word equations with regular constraints and the exponent of periodicity: Introduction

 \subsection{Our Contribution}

 In this article, we address the question posed above: whether a word equation with infinitely many solutions necessarily admits solutions of arbitrarily large exponent of periodicity.
-We study this problem in the setting of \emph{word equations with regular constraints}.
+We study this problem in the setting of \emph{word equations in free semigroups with regular constraints}.

 To obtain positive results, we approach the problem by considering restricted classes of word equations and restricted classes of finite semigroups.
 Given a class of word equations~$\cE$, we call a finite semigroup~$S$ \emph{nice} for~$\mathcal{E}$ if every equation in~$\cE$ with constraints in~$S$ has infinitely many solutions if and only if it has solutions with arbitrarily large exponent of periodicity; see~\prref{def:nicecon}.
 We show that, for every fixed class~$\cE$, the corresponding class of all finite semigroups that are nice for~$\cE$ enjoys several natural closure properties.
 Indeed, this class is always closed under taking subsemigroups and homomorphic images.
 Moreover, under mild assumptions on~$\cE$, it is also closed under taking left-right duals and forming retractive nilpotent extensions; see~\prref{lem:niceS}, \prref{lem:niceH}, and \prref{thm:ell} in \prref{sec:NSG}.